dusty-nv/jetbot_ros/README.md

 ### Testing the Motors

 Open a new terminal, and run some test commands:
-(it is recommended to initially test with JetBot up on blocks, wheels not touching the ground)

 ```bash
 $ rostopic pub /jetbot_motors/cmd_str std_msgs/String --once "forward"